Dickey Fuller Test of Stationarity

 Including drift and trend in dickey fuller test

-We also need to determine whether time series has a deterministic trend and if it is trend stationary.
+We also need to determine whether a time series has a deterministic trend and if it is trend stationary.
 Moreover, the time series may be stationary around a non-zero mean.
 As a result, we need to test stationarity using Dickey Fuller test on three different equations:

 Dickey Fuller Test with drift and deterministic trend